-The measurement policies for financial instruments recognised at fair value in the balance sheet are provided in Note 1 (Accounting Policies) in SCBC's Annual Report 2020.
+The measurement policies for financial instruments recognised at fair value in the balance sheet are provided in Note I (Accounting Policies) in SCBC's Annual Report 2020.
 In the total fair value column above, information is also provided on the fair value of financial instruments that are recognised at amortised cost in the balance sheet.
 The carrying amounts for current receivables and liabilities, including subordinated debt to the Parent Company, have been assessed as equal to their fair values.
 For Lending to the public, where no observable credit margin data is available at the time of measurement, the credit margin on the most recent date for changes in terms is applied to set the discount rate, Level 3.
 Issued debt securities are measured at the company's current borrowing interest rate, Level 2.

-Fair Value Disclosures
+Note 8 Fair Value Disclosures

-S CBC
+sc CBC

-30 Jun 2021 31 Dec 2020
+30 Jur n 2021 31 Dec 2020

-SEK million Quoted market prices (Level 1) market data Unobser- vable market data (Level 3) Total Quoted market prices (Level 1) Other observable market data (Level 2) Unobser- vable market data (Level 3) Total
+SEK million Quoted market prices (Level 1) Other observable market data (Level 2) Unobser- vable market data (Level 3) Total Quoted market prices (Level 1) Other observable market data (Level 2) Unobser- vable market data (Level 3) Total

 Assets

 Derivatives - 6,799 - 6,799 - 9,289 - 9,289

 Total - 6,799 - 6,799 - 9,289 - 9,289

 Liabilities

 Derivatives - 1,880 - 1,880 - 1,690 - 1,690

-Total 1,880 1,880 1,690 1,690
+Total - 1,880 - 1,880 - 1,690 - 1,690

-The measurement policies for financial instruments recognised at fair value in the balance sheet are provided provided in Note 1 (Accounting Policies) in SCBC's Annual Report 2020 In the table, financial assets and liabilities recognised at fair value in the balance sheet are divided on the basis of the measurement levels used below.
+The measurement policies for financial instruments recognised at fair value in the balance sheet are provided provided in Note G 1 (Accounting Policies) in SCBC's Annual Report 2020 In the table, financial assets and liabilities recognised at fair value in the balance sheet are divided on the basis of the measurement levels used below.
 No transfers were made between levels in 2020 or 2021.